Eventually and asymptotically positive semigroups on Banach lattices: Applications of eventual strong positivity

 We now proceed to discuss the specific examples.
 The first is a simple model of a thermostat of the form \eqref{eq:non-local-robin} with $\Omega=(0,\pi)\subseteq\mathbb R$,

 where $\beta\in\mathbb R$; note that $L^2(\partial\Omega)\simeq\mathbb C^2$ here.
-An explicit calculation in \cite[Theorem~6.1]{MR1787081} or \cite[Section~3]{MR1473861} shows that $\spb(A)$ is a positive, dominant and geometrically simple eigenvalue with an eigenfunction $v\gg_{\one}0$ if and only if $\beta<1/2$.
+An explicit calculation in \cite[Theorem~6.1]{MR1787081} or \cite[Section~3]{MR1473861} shows that $\spb(-A)$ is a positive, dominant and geometrically simple eigenvalue with an eigenfunction $v\gg_{\one}0$ if and only if $\beta<1/2$.
 It is also shown there that the corresponding semigroup is positive if and only if $\beta\leq 0$.
 The dual interchanges the roles of the boundary points $0$ and $\pi$ and therefore it has the same spectrum, with correspondingly reflected eigenfunctions.
-By Corollary~\ref{cor:projections-strong} the spectral projection associated with $\spb(A)$ is strongly positive with respect to $\one$.
-Because $\spb(A)$ is a simple dominant eigenvalue, the semigroup $(e^{t(\spb(A)\id-A)})_{t\geq 0}$ is bounded.
+By Corollary~\ref{cor:projections-strong} the spectral projection associated with $\spb(-A)$ is strongly positive with respect to $\one$.
 Regarding the domination condition, note that $D(A)\subseteq H^1((0,1))\subseteq C([0,1])$, so that $D(A)\subseteq E_{\one}$.
-Hence, applying Theorem~\ref{thm:semigroups-strong}, we have proved the following theorem. \begin{theorem} Let $\Omega=(0,\pi)$ and let $B=B(\beta)$ be given as in \eqref{eq:B-thermostat}.
+Hence, applying Corollary~\ref{cor:semigroups-strong-differentiable}, we have proved the following theorem. \begin{theorem} Let $\Omega=(0,\pi)$ and let $B=B(\beta)$ be given as in \eqref{eq:B-thermostat}.
 Denote by $A$ the operator associated with the form \eqref{eq:non-local-robin-form}.
-Then the semigroup $(e^{-tA})_{t\geq 0}$ is individually eventually strongly positive with respect to $\one$ but not positive if and only if $\beta\in(0,1/2)$. \end{theorem} Let us now give a second example where we have eventual positivity without positivity; as we are not interested in a general theoretical development, we will merely consider one special case, more precisely taking $\Omega:=(0,1)$ and
+Then the semigroup $(e^{-tA})_{t\geq 0}$ is individually eventually strongly positive with respect to $\one$ but not positive if and only if $\beta\in(0,1/2)$. \end{theorem} Let us now give a second example where we have eventual positivity without positivity and where $B$ is symmetric; as we are not interested in a general theoretical development, we will merely consider one special case, more precisely taking $\Omega:=(0,1)$,